dainst/idai-field/desktop/src/manual/manual.en.md

 ## First steps

-After starting the iDAI.field desktop application for the first time, the project "test" will be active, allowing you to experiment with the application's functionality using a set of test data.
+After starting the Field Desktop application for the first time, the project "test" will be active, allowing you to experiment with the application's functionality using a set of test data.
 Please note that as long as the test project is selected, any newly created data sets will be deleted and all changes will be reset when restarting the application.
-For this reason, synchronization with other iDAI.field instances or databases is not performed for the test project.
+For this reason, synchronization with other Field Desktop instances or databases is not performed for the test project.

-In order to work with iDAI.field productively and create your own project, you should first follow these steps:
+In order to work with Field Desktop productively and create your own project, you should first follow these steps:

-1. The submenu **Settings**, which is accessible via the menu "iDAI.field" (MacOS) respectively "Tools" (Windows), allows you to change some basic settings applied to all projects.
+1. The submenu **Settings**, which is accessible via the menu "Field" (MacOS) respectively "Tools" (Windows), allows you to change some basic settings applied to all projects.
 As a first step, please enter your editor name.
 This name will be stored in the database along with every change you make.
 It is strongly recommended to fill in this field, especially if data is going to be synchronized.

 2. In the submenu **Settings** you can also change the path to the image directory.
 This may be necessary if you want to access an image directory located on a network device (NAS) used by several users simultaneously.
-Please note that in each case images must be imported via the iDAI.field application.
+Please note that in each case images must be imported via the Field Desktop application.
 Image files that are manually placed in the image directory can **not** be used by the application.

 3. In the "Project" menu, select the menu item **New...** and enter the desired name of your project.
 Allowed characters are letters, numbers, hyphens and underscores.